SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Experiment

 \subsection{Ablation Studies}

-To validate the effectiveness of each component in BEVSimDet, we conduct comprehensive experiments to ablate the structure and distillation method, respectively.

-\paragraph{Why choose multi-modal architectures?}~\\ To demonstrate the superiority of the proposed simulated multi-modal structure, we replace the multi-modal teacher (BEVFusion) and the simulated multi-modal student (BEVSimDet) with their single-modal counterpart (BEVFusion-L and BEVFusion-C), respectively.
+\paragraph{Why Choose Multi-modal Architectures?}~\\ To demonstrate the superiority of the proposed simulated multi-modal structure, we replace the multi-modal teacher BEVFusion and the simulated multi-modal student SimDistill with their single-modal counterpart BEVFusion-L (\ie, the LiDAR branch of BEVFusion) and BEVFusion-C, respectively.
 The results are presented in Table \ref{tab:architecture}.
 We first investigate the influence of using a simulated multi-modal student.
-In model (a) and (b), we adopt the multi-modal teacher (BEVFusion) but distill the fusion feature to different student architectures.
-The experiment results show that the multi-modal student (b) outperforms the single-modal one (a) with a clear gain of 2.4 in both mAP and NDS.
+In models (a) and (b), we adopt the multi-modal teacher (BEVFusion) but distill the fusion feature to different student architectures.
+The experiment results show that the simulated multi-modal student (b) outperforms the single-modal one (a) with a clear gain of 2.4 in both mAP and NDS.
 We then change the teacher to a single-modal one (BEVFusion-L) to verify the performance of the student.
 Although directly learning from a cross-modal teacher adversely affects performance due to the modality gap, the multi-modal student (d) still achieves better performance in mAP and comparable results in NDS compared with the single-modal student (c).
 The two groups of comparisons validate the superiority of using a multi-modal student.
-Besides, The experiments of (b) and (d) also validate the importance of using a multi-modal teacher, \ie, with a gain of 1.54\% mAP and 1.36\% NDS.
+Besides, the experiments of (b) and (d) both directly distill the learned feature from the teacher model to the student, which validates the importance of using a multi-modal teacher, \ie, with a gain of 1.54\% mAP and 1.36\% NDS.
+In summary, it is crucial to employ multi-modal architectures for both teacher and student models to enhance knowledge transfer and achieve better performance.
+In addition, employing the proposed simulated multi-modal student model maintains the advantage of cost-effective camera-only deployment.